Azure-Samples/data-factory-r-server-apache-spark-pipeline/README.md

     c.
 Now go back to the `Diagram` view and click the `finalOutputDatasetScoring` dataset, check the runs, if they have still not started, you can manually start the run (generally it take a moment before the pipeline starts).
 Now once the run is complete, similar to the training pipeline, one can check the status of the pipeline run.

+    d.
+If the status is `Succeeded`, then the attached storage container has a blob folder named 'scoringOutput'.
+This file contains the output (tip amount) prediction for the scoring dataset in csv format.

 ## Sequence of steps in the R script for training